Entanglement across scales: Quantics tensor trains as a natural framework for renormalization: Numerical analysis

-, chemical potential $\mu$, and the self-energy inspired by a self-energy deep in the Mott-phase \cite{wagner2023mott}.
+, chemical potential $\mu$, and the self-energy inspired by a self-energy deep in the Mott-phase \cite{wagner2023mott} with the fermionic Matsubara frequencies $\omega_n$.
 The parameters $U$, $t$, $t'$ and $\alpha$ are set to $4.0$, $2.0$, $-0.3t$ and $1.0$ respectively.
-When moving away from half-filling, the Green's function $G(\mathbf {k}, \omega_n) = (G_0(\mathbf{k},\omega_n)-\Sigma(\mathbf{k},\omega_n))^{-1}$ changes rapidly and sharp peaks emerge, which are naturally costly to compress.
+Although the analytical Mott-phase inspired self energy is independent of the chemical potential, tuning $\mu$ will start to shift spectral weight resulting in a transition to a metal.
+Due to the $\mu$-independent self energy, this transition is closer related to the metal-insulator transition in the Falicov-Kimball model \cite{Falicov1969,Freericks2003} than to a Mott transition.
+Moreover, when moving away from half-filling, the Green's function $G(\mathbf {k}, \omega_n) = (G_0(\mathbf{k},\omega_n)^{-1}-\Sigma(\mathbf{k},\omega_n))^{-1}$ changes rapidly at the first Matsubara frequency, $\omega_n=\frac{\pi}{\beta}$, and sharp peaks in the momentum dependence emerge, which are naturally costly to compress.
 Thus, the maximum bond dimension is expected to increase for $\mu>U/2$.
-Since increasing temperature smears out peaks, while lowering temperature leads to sharper features, increasing the inverse temperature $\beta=1/k_BT$ is expected to result in a rise in the bond dimension.
+Since increasing temperature smears out peaks, while lowering temperature leads to sharper features, increasing the inverse temperature $\beta=1/k_BT$ is expected to result in a rise in the bond dimension in the numerical QTT construction up to a certain error tolerance $\epsilon$.